 - Privileged access to universities' "widening participation" initiatives available only to the maintained sector.

-In 2015-16 a number of students took advantage of the range of activities in the "widening particpation" initiatives.
+In recent years a number of students have taken advantage of the range of activities in the "widening particpation" initiatives.
 These included:

 - The Cambridge shadowing scheme.